 Veerle Van Den Eeckhout

-Leiden University - Leiden Law School; University of Antwerp
+University of Antwerp; Leiden University - Leiden Law School; Radboud University Nijmegen - Faculty of Law

 July 26, 2011

 In this article the author explores the role private international law (‘PIL’) could play in addressing human rights violations committed by a multinational company operating outside Europe − possibly in a conflict zone − in a civil action in Europe.
 The article examines the feasibility of civil recourse in a European country seen from the perspective of PIL.
 Is PIL functioning as a neutral hinge – identifying the competent court(s) and the applicable law in a neutral way − or does PIL lend itself rather to function as a tool, either serving the economic concerns of multinational companies, or the aims of plaintiffs who wish to hold companies accountable?
 To answer this question, the author analyzes PIL rules and PIL techniques in a technical-legal way and evaluates them with a critical eye.
 In the analysis, the concept of ‘access to justice’ is used as a central key concept; access to justice is linked both with PIL rules on jurisdiction and PIL rules on applicable law: rules of jurisdiction are decisive in ‘opening’ the door to proceedings in a European country, in which subsequently – to the extent that the rules of applicable law allow this – human rights may be invoked and the interests of third-country victims as ‘weaker parties’ may be protected.